Your feedback and final design

 The proposed Mount Waverley Linear Reserve upgrades are designed to provide a welcoming environment for the whole community and a place that dog owners can come to actively recreate and socialise with their dogs.

-Share your thoughts with us by Sunday 28 July 2024.
+Feedback was sought by Sunday 28 July 2024.

 • Dog enrichment elements - digging pit, log clusters and clamber mound equipment